Digital Regulation Platform

 The example of the fAIr LAC Initiative

-The Inter-American Development Bank (IDB), in collaboration with partners and strategic allies, leads the fAIr LAC initiative through which it seeks to promote the responsible adoption of AI and decision support systems.
+The Inter-American Development Bank (IDB), in collaboration with partners and strategic allies, leads the fAIr LAC initiative, which seeks to promote the responsible adoption of AI and decision support systems.
 Initiatives like the IDB’s fAIr LAC are also important for changing challenges into opportunities. fAIr LAC works with the private and public sectors, civil society, and academia to promote the responsible use of AI to improve the delivery of social services and create development opportunities to reduce growing social inequalities.
-Their pilot projects and system experiments create models for ethical evaluation, as well as other tools for governments, entrepreneurs, and civil society to deepen their knowledge of the subject, provide guidelines and frameworks for responsible use of AI.
+Their pilot projects and system experiments create models for ethical evaluation, as well as other tools for governments, entrepreneurs, and civil society to deepen their knowledge of the subject and provide guidelines and frameworks for the responsible use of AI.
 These resources also consider how to influence policy and entrepreneurial ecosystems in Latin America and the Caribbean (LAC) countries.

 Source: https://fairlac.iadb.org/en